Rabenherz112/Map-the-Internet/README.md

 ## Description

-I wanted to map the internet (websites) and show there connection to each other.
-This is a simple project that uses the networkx library and ploty to create a graph of websites and their connections.
-The graph is then visualized using the matplotlib library.
+I wanted to map the internet (websites) and show their connections to each other.
+This is a simple project that uses the `networkx` library to create a graph of websites and their connections.
+The graph is then visualized using the `plotly` library and saved as an HTML and PNG file.
+(I really don't recommend using the PNG file, as it doesn't have any usefull information, it's just a visual representation of the graph.
+The HTML file is the one you should look at.)

 As this is my first python project, I don't expect anything to be actually good.
 I just wanted to try out python and see what I can do with it.